 Breathing

-Singers, more so than some of us instrumentalists, love to take their editing pencils to the scored notation, subtracting beats here and there and replacing those sounded moments with rests.
-Sometimes these rests indicate a physical breath, but at other times they simply give a precise, rhythmic finis to the sounded note and articulate a silence.
-The contrast between the articulated silences and a sung phrase of music never fails to delight me.
-Like a Gothic cathedral's stone carvings, a song can build its drama in the relief (or bas-relief) of singing and not singing: in between the sung and the not sung an interesting accompaniment might push its way into the foreground.
-This sort of sculptural singing, sculpted by breathing, is a subtle technique that can be easily mangled, but I hold in high regard the masterful and nuanced singers who can pull it off.
+Good singers, smart singers, will take their editing pencils to the scored notation, subtracting beats here and there and replacing those sounded moments with rests.
+Sometimes these rests indicate an actual physical breath, but at other times they simply give a precise, rhythmic finis to the sounded note and articulate a silence before the next phrase begins.
+The contrast between the articulated silences and a sung phrase of music, when well-executed, never fails to delight me.
+Like a Gothic cathedral’s stone carvings, a song can build its drama in the relief (or bas-relief) of singing and not singing: meaning and tension exist in the contours between what is sung and not sung.
+This sort of sculptural singing, sculpted by the breath, is a subtle technique that can be easily mangled.
+I’ve never heard singers discuss it as an authentic technique, but I hold in high regard the ones who can pull it off.

-Consciously or unconsciously, art, music, theatre and sport needs to breathe.
-A "good, solid" performance transforms into something memorable and electrifying when it breathes.
-Conversely, when the breathing lags or occurs in a "wrong" place, the performance loses its focus and becomes rather vague.
+Consciously or unconsciously, art, music, theatre, and sport needs to breathe.
+A “good, solid” performance transforms into something memorable and electrifying when it breathes.
+Conversely, when the breathing lags or occurs in a “wrong” place, the performance loses its focus, becoming muddled or aimless.
 Attention to the breath is really a silly paradox, a tool used with great intention but which we hope goes unnoticed.
-Again I'm reminded of sculpture, but vocally, with the lifts and cut-offs shaping the overall musical vitality as much as the actual notes.
-Perhaps, too, in "being" a singer, the scarves and shoes punctuate a dramatic persona in artificial relief to the more natural acts of singing and breathing.
-Hmm, I'm liking this: notes and breath, sculpture and artifice, singing and ... not.
+Again I’m reminded of sculpture, but vocally, with the lifts and cut-offs shaping the overall musical vitality as much as the actual notes.
+Perhaps, too, in “being” a singer, the scarves and shoes punctuate a dramatic persona in artificial relief to the more natural acts of singing and breathing.
+There is sculpture and artifice, yes, but involuntarily, everything must breathe.

 0 Comments: